Actinarium/Rhythm/README.md

 ## Setup

 The most definitive guide so far is the [sample source][samplesrc], particularly the configuration [here][appsrc].
-While a better guide is being prepared, enjoy thoroughly documented code :stuck_out_tongue:
+While a better guide is being prepared, enjoy thoroughly documented code.

 ### Get Rhythm